smacken/EloSwiss/README.md

 #A plays #D, #D wins
 ```

+Playoffs

+Playoff matching can be run at the end of round-robin play.
+Based upon player rankings, matches for playoffs
+e.g. 1vs8, 2vs7, 3vs6, 4vs5

 ## Getting Started

 1. Run the app by entering the following command in the command shell: